 No only the Workspace 365 environment which you created the Azure AD application with can access this application only when a user is signed in, and the oAuth2 implementation is fully Microsoft compliant.

-- Does Workspace 365 use impersonation to retreive data in the Workspace 365 environment?
+Does Workspace 365 use impersonation to retrieve data in the Workspace 365 environment?